afilimonov/udacity-deaprl-navigation-project/Report.md

 #### Deep Q-Network

 Deep Q-Network (DQN) uses Q-Function that estimates expected reward for all actions for all environment states.
 In DQN a neural network (NN) is used to approximate Q-Fuction.
 In this project I constructed a fully connected NN with 3 layers with 64, 64 and 4 (size of the action space) nodes.
 I used RELU activation function for the first two layers.
-The NN implementation can be found [here](dqn/model.py)
+The NN implementation can be found [here](dqn/model.py).

+#### DQN Agent

+Basic DQN Agent used in this project implments all required log for interacting with the environment and learning the optimal policy.
+It also provides train() and test() methods for training and testing the agent.
+The DQN source code can be found [here](dqn/angent.py)

+#### Double Deep Q-Network Agen

+In this project I also used Double Deep Q-Network (DDQN) agent.
+DDQN was introduced to overcome a problem of [overestimating Q-values](https://www.ri.cmu.edu/pub_files/pub1/thrun_sebastian_1993_1/thrun_sebastian_1993_1.pdf).
+DDQN addresses this issue by having two sets of NN parameters one used to select action and another to evaluate it.
+The DDQN agent is a subclass of DQN agent it reuses all logic and underlying neural networks.
+It overrites learn() method to implement the logic of using diferent sets of parameters to select and evalutation action.
+DDQN agent source code can found [here](dqn/doubleagent.py).